kumudlakara/daiCy/README.md

 # DaiCy :blossom:
 C library for Linux

 DaiCy introduces enhanced features for the C language such as automatic array size expansion, dcstring datatype, dcmatrix datatype and much more.
-Each DaiCy datatype makes coding in the C language much more convinient by introducing functionality such as sorting, reversing, string manipulation etc. DaiCy aims to bridge the gap between C and the modern day programming languages.
+Each DaiCy datatype makes coding in the C language much more convenient by introducing functionality such as sorting, reversing, string manipulation etc. DaiCy aims to bridge the gap between C and the modern day programming languages.

 What follows are the DaiCy datatypes and some of the important functions associated with them: